fnnu/Baby-gender/README.md

 Advertisements: The App displays advertisements from third-party ad networks, such as Google AdMob, to provide a free user experience.
 These ad networks may collect certain information to deliver targeted ads.
 We do not directly collect any personal information through these ads.

-Permissions: The App may require certain permissions to access device features, such as the magnetic sensor, necessary for the proper functioning of the App.
-We do not use these permissions to collect personal information.

 Data Security:

 We take reasonable measures to protect the information collected through the App.
 However, please note that no method of transmission or storage is 100% secure.
 We cannot guarantee the absolute security of your information.